oasis-tcs/csaf/csaf_2.1/prose/edit/src/profiles.md

 ---
 ## Profile 9: Vulnerability Report

-This profile SHOULD be used to exchange a vulnerability report during the Coordinated Vulnerability Disclosure (CVD) process.
+This profile SHALL be used to exchange a vulnerability report during the Coordinated Vulnerability Disclosure (CVD) process.
 It supports communication between discoverers, vendors, and, where applicable, coordinators prior to public disclosure.
 A Vulnerability Report is intended for use during the private coordination process prior to public disclosure.
 It provides a structured mechanism for exchanging information throughout the coordinated disclosure process among the participating parties.